Texas Smog Check / Emissions Test

-- Two speed idle: The two-speed idle tailpipe test is pretty straight forward.
-First, test personnel place a probe into a vehicle’s tailpipe to measure the emissions coming from it.
-Afterwards, they attach a contact tachometer to the spark plugs of the vehicle, or place one on the vehicle’s hood if the test personnel are unable to get to the vehicle’s spark plugs.
+- Two speed idle: The two-speed idle tailpipe test is pretty straightforward.
+First, test personnel places a probe into a vehicle’s tailpipe to measure the emissions coming from it.
+Afterward, they attach a contact tachometer to the spark plugs of the vehicle or place one on the vehicle’s hood if the test personnel are unable to get to the vehicle’s spark plugs.
 Tachometers typically measure the number of rotations of an engine’s crankshaft per minute or to put another way, the engine’s speed.
 Next, while the vehicle is in Park or Neutral, the test personnel will have the vehicle idle for 30 seconds.
 Then, the test personnel rev the vehicle’s engine to a higher RPM.
 Finally, they idle the vehicle for another 30 seconds.

 Failed Smog Inspections – Next Steps

 If a vehicle does not pass a smog inspection, the vehicle’s emissions-related repairs must be fixed by a certified mechanic at a recognized repair facility and the vehicle must be retested.
 The State of Texas also provides waivers and extensions for eligible vehicle owners.

 To find out more about Texas Waivers and Extensions check out their web page for a full description.